Laz4rz/MulticlassBrainSegmentation/README.md

   print(patient.shape)
 ```
 By each iteration through data object you get next 3D MRI image as a numpy array of 256x256x256 shape.
-Object length is taken from the filtered amount of folders in the path directory.
+Object length is taken from the filtered length of folders in the path directory list.
 ```
 def __len__(self):
     return len([dir for dir in next(os.walk(self.folderpath))[1] if dir.startswith('sub')])